Drink This Now: The ultimate holiday tipple, the Tom & Jerry

 The creation of the egg-based cocktail is often attributed to celebrity bartender "Professor" Jerry Thomas of St. Louis, who included the cocktail in his 1862 edition of "How to Mix Drinks" (reprinted and available as "The Bartenders Guide") and blatantly took credit for the tipple.
 However, there's myriad evidence provided in cocktail historian David Wondrich's book "Imbibe!" suggesting that the cocktail existed prior to Thomas' birth and is likely to have found its origins in England during the early 1820s.

-Nonetheless, Thomas definitely did his part to make the cocktail a noteworthy element in U.S. cocktail history.
+Nonetheless, "Professor" Thomas definitely did his part to make the cocktail a noteworthy element in U.S. cocktail history.
 In fact, thanks largely to his flamboyant promotion, the drink became a winter staple at countless 19th century saloons throughout America, experiencing a resurgence among the party set in the 1950s before fading into relative obscurity.

 Of course, hearty, loyal Midwesterners continued to be devotees of the cocktail, particularly those who lived in Northern climes like Minnesota and Wisconsin.
 In fact, it's primarily at our behest that the cocktail lives on, providing warmth and comfort during the coldest months of the year.
 So drinking it around the holidays contributes avidly to its survival.